guyplusplus/MySQL-Data-Compare/README.md

 The tool being optimized for tables very similar in content, it retrieves 1 row alternatively from master then slave table.
 As data is sorted by PK, it keeps a sorted list of differences (pk and md5 value) in memory.
 As soon as there is a match, any value lower than the match pair is immediately reported and removed from memory.
 Memory footprint shall then remain small.

+In the case the tool finds more than N rows (N=100 by default) different, the tool proceeds to analyze the next table.

 ## Build and Test

 Build only requires Maven and Java 7.